 Geologically the region is a large dome with rolling to hilly topography.
 Granite exfoliation domes, the largest of which is known as Enchanted Rock, are common.

-During their Spring raids, the Comanche Indians roamed from Palo Duro Canyon to the Gulf Coast.
-They passed through Mason County.
+During their Spring raids, the Comanche Indians roamed from Palo Duro Canyon to the Gulf Coast and they passed through Mason County.

 Daniel and Crystal came from Houston and found this 20 gram 100 carat stone.
 It was not gem quality but Crystal was happy.